Iceteavanill/Velociraptor_incident_display/README.md

 # Velociraptor incident display

 This project is a PCB that contains a display which tells you the days since the last velociraptor incident.
-If you want to reproduce this project, check the releases and follow the instructions.
+If you want to reproduce this project follow the instructions below.

 ![A simple 360 Render of this Project](/pictures/PCB_V3_render.gif) Thanks to my anonymous "servo skull" for making this render for me.